euwbah/mpe-modular/readme.md

 Currently Working On:
 - Implementing Nodes
-- Finding out if the Node.SynthNode.AudioNode to .AudioNode.AudioParam connection is bugged

 Done:
 - Basic Interface (Panning, Zooming, Click and Drag)
-- Connecting
+- Connecting Nodes to Nodes and Nodes to AudioParams
 - Removing Nodes and Connections

 ##### Metadata: